meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Success Criteria

-- Multiple consistent images are generated that clearly defines the **protagonist's appearance** from various angles.
+- Multiple consistent images are generated that clearly define the **protagonist's appearance** from various angles.
-- Multiple consistent images are generated that clearly defines the **product's appearance** from various angles.
+- Multiple consistent images are generated that clearly define the **product's appearance** from various angles.
 - You have generated **distinct storyboard images** and a **final closing frame image**.
 - The *Cymbal Pod*'s design is *visibly consistent* across all storyboard images.
 - The protagonist's appearance is *visibly consistent* across all storyboard images.